ropensci/rixpress/README.md

 - Document required system dependencies for the example (through a `default.nix`).

+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 ## Scope

 Please refer to the `vignette("scope")` to learn more about what `{rixpress}` will and will not support.

+## Acknowledgements

+- Inspired by the design and ergonomics of `{targets}`.
+- Built atop the reproducibility foundations provided by `{rix}` and the ‘Nix’ ecosystem.
+- rOpenSci peer review contributors and reviewers for feedback that shaped the interface.